iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Infimal Convolution is Epigraph Addition.md

 $$

 Therefore, for any 2 elements from the epigraph of each of $f, g$, their sum is one of the element from the epigraph of $f\square g$.

+**Remarks**

+I made the proof myself, and there might be cooler and better way to prove it.